paudiaz99/Z-Core-FPGA/doc/FPGA_DEPLOYMENT.md

    ```

 4. **Simulate in ModelSim**

-   Use `top_module_tb.v` with the HEX file for pre-synthesis verification.
+   Create a testbench `top_module_tb.v` with the HEX file for pre-synthesis verification.

 ---